nekkaa/nekkaa.github.io/_posts/2023-12-06-Speechify voice cloning API key leakage.markdown

 ![output-file](/assets/voice-clone-files.png)

 # Conclusion
-After finding out about this, I sent them an email however I never received a reply.
-However, as of now, it appears that the leakage has been resolved, and the API key has been invalidated.
+I sent them an email to get this sorted out but never received a reply.
+As of now, it appears that the leakage has been resolved, and the API key has been invalidated.